-With the official launch of the long-awaited ASEAN Economic Community (AEC), ASEAN has integrated its 10 different nation members’ markets into a single trading bloc which presents immense opportunities for investors.
+With the official launch of the long-awaited ASEAN Economic Community (AEC), ASEAN has integrated its 10 different nation members’ markets into a single trading bloc.
+This presents immense opportunities for investors.

-But while the move is regarded by most as the beginning of a new era, the effects of establishing AEC will still take some time to materialize.
+The move is regarded by most as the beginning of a new era.
+However, the effects of establishing the AEC will still take time to materialize.

-AEC is part of a bigger goal of establishing greater regional integration among the 10 member nations.
-Partly inspired by the European Union, ASEAN looks to integrate not only its economic activities, but also its political and cultural.
-This is aimed at helping to handle regional challenges while increasing Southeast Asia’s global standing and bargaining power.
+AEC is part of a bigger goal to establish more regional integration among the 10 member nations.
+Partly inspired by the European Union, ASEAN looks to integrate not only its economic activities, but also its political and cultural ones.
+This is aimed at handling regional challenges while increasing Southeast Asia’s bargaining power.

 ASEAN Economic Community: A Catalyst for Liberalization

-The launch of the ASEAN Economic Community signals the start of a region with free trade of goods and services, a free movement of labor, and the liberalization of investment.
-Movement of skilled labor is undoubtedly one of the more significant implementations as manpower is the root of all businesses.
+The community’s launch signals a region with free trade of goods and services, free movement of labor, and liberalization of investment.
+Movement of skilled labor is the most significant of these, as manpower is the root of all businesses.
 This alone aims to lift the region’s GDP by 5% by 2030.

 That’s not to say that ASEAN isn’t a formidable region now.
 Home to over 600 million people, the region, if counted as a single nation, would be the third most populous and seventh largest economy in the world at a GDP of US$2.6 trillion..
 Some experts argue that this makes the region the most attractive in the world spreading confidence into its long term prospects.